asalivonov/LeditTest/README.md

 2. Gradle - [link to installation guide](https://docs.gradle.org/current/userguide/installation.html)

 ## Building:
-Enter the project directory with *build.gradle* file in root and execute gradle command:
+Enter the project directory with *build.gradle* file in root and execute gradle command in console:

 *gradle build*

+You should see .\build\libs\leditor.jar file in project folder.

 ## Run the application:
-After *gradle build* command you should see .\build\libs\leditor.jar file in project folder
+Execute following command from the the project directory in console:

-Eececute: java -jar .\build\libs\leditor.jar <test file in UTF8 format>
+*java -jar .\build\libs\leditor.jar \<test file in UTF8 format\>*